General¶

 - Add

-to the first line - Change the environment variable
+#!/bin/bashto the first line - Change the environment variable

-- Load all required software via ml command, definitely
+PATHfor your maven location with this command:PATH=$PATH:/home/$USER/apache-maven-3.6.1/bin/ - Load all required software via ml command, definitely

-- Build, compile, run your project via
+ml Java - Build, compile, run your project via

-commands - Set your file executable via
+mvncommands - Set your file executable via

-command - Example run command:
+chmod +x filenamecommand - Example run command:

-mvn exec:exec -Dexec.executable=java -Dexec.args=’-classpath %classpath -Xmx30g cz.cvut.fel.aic.amodsim.OnDemandVehiclesSimulation /home/kholkolg/amod-to-agentpolis/local_config_files/olga_vga_RCI.cfg’ -Dfile.encoding=UTF-8
+mvn exec:exec -Dexec.executable=java -Dexec.args=’-classpath %classpath -Xmx30g cz.cvut.fel.aic.amodsim.OnDemandVehiclesSimulation /home/kholkolg/amod-to-agentpolis/local_config_files/olga_vga_RCI.cfg’ -Dfile.encoding=UTF-8 - Example - Bash script for amodsim project:

 - Add